ZCU104 board

 • Channel C implements UART1 MIO20/21 connections.

-• Channel D implements UART2 PL-side bank 28 4-wire interface.
+• Channel D implements an UART2 PL-side bank 28 4-wire interface.

-To login to the board connect the microUSB cable to the PC and find Channel B among the ttyUSB devices in your system.
-If there are only ttyUSB0 to ttyUSB3 then Channel B will be ttyUSB1.
+To log in to the board, connect the microUSB cable to the PC and find Channel B among the ttyUSB devices in your system.
+If only ttyUSB0 through ttyUSB3 are visible, then Channel B will be ttyUSB1.

 picocom -b 115200 /dev/ttyUSB1